Updated on: 1/16/2023

-Driving a semi-truck in reverse – commonly referred to as “backing” among the truck driving community – is one of the most difficult and dangerous maneuvers for a driver to make, mainly due to truck drivers’ limited visibility of their surroundings.
+Driving a commercial vehicle in reverse – commonly referred to as “backing” among the truck driving community – is one of the most difficult and dangerous maneuvers for a driver to make, mainly due to truck drivers’ limited visibility of their surroundings.
 It’s a lot tougher to avoid obstacles and keep your line of sight going in reverse.

 Semi-trucks, also called 18-wheelers or big rigs, are large, unwieldy vehicles.
 When operating these trucks in tight spaces such as cities and loading docks, passing traffic and pedestrians are at risk.
 It’s imperative that truckers are completely aware of their surroundings when backing.

-What To Know About Semi-Truck Backing Accidents
+What To Know About 'Backing' Accidents

 People in all vehicles should take extreme caution when they’re in reverse.
 That attentiveness should only increase for truckers, who are putting others at great risk when backing.